-These days, many well-known musicians choose to integrate the uke in their songs.
-This instrument has also turn into a preferred choice for people stepping into music because it’s a pretty simple instrument to get a hold of.
+These days, many well-known musicians choose to integrate the uke into their songs.
+This instrument has also turned into a preferred choice for people stepping into music because it’s a pretty simple instrument to get a hold of.

 As with guitars, you’ll need new strings for your uke from time to time.
 However, discovering the best ukulele strings may be hard, especially with all the different types of strings on the market.
 What strings are on a ukulele?
 What are the perfect uke strings?